 On April 29th, residents of Peabody and surrounding communities will be able to have their environmental, recycling, sustainable technology, gardening and energy-saving questions answered for FREE at Peabody’s GreenFest.
 To learn more about the Brown School recycling programs please click here!

-From 9 am to 1 pm at the Captain Samuel Brown School, 150 Lynn Street, Peabody; GreenFest will highlight the green and sustainable technology that will be implemented on the planned new LEED Silver certified Higgins Middle School.
-This year's theme for GreenFest is "STEAM Education for a Sustainable Future" (Science, Technology, Engineering, the Arts & Math).
-Also, GreenPeabody is offering a scholarship to the class of 2016.
+From 9 am to 2 pm at the Captain Samuel Brown School, 150 Lynn Street, Peabody.
+Also, GreenPeabody is offering a scholarship to the class of 2017.
 All students who are Peabody residents are eligible to be awarded a scholarship that will assist them in their academic career.
 The scholarship will be given to those who have been active in community and academic activities that are focused in green initiatives.
-The winner of the GreenPeabody 2016 scholarship will be announced at GreenFest!
+The winners of the GreenPeabody 2017 scholarship will be announced at GreenFest!

 Samantha Silva demonstrates her thermoelectric project at GreenFest 2014.